basho/basho_docs/source/languages/en/riak/ops/running/recovery/repairing-leveldb.md

 keywords: [leveldb, troubleshooting, backend]
 ---

 In the event of major hardware or filesystem problems, LevelDB can become corrupted.
-These failures are not uncommon, as Riak is a heavily I/O-intensive system
+These failures are uncommon, but they could happen, as heavy loads can push I/O limits.

 ## Checking for Compaction Errors